u-boot/u-boot/doc/develop/tests_writing.rst

    }
    DM_TEST(dm_test_uclassname_what, UTF_SCAN_FDT);

+Note that the convention is to NOT add a blank line before the macro, so that the function it relates to is more obvious.

 Replace 'uclassname' with the name of your uclass, if applicable.
 Replace 'what' with what you are testing.